-Page 1 of 2

-&lt;sup>1 A voter's inactive status does not affect the validity of an otherwise valid and verifiable petition.

-&lt;sup>2 See Rule 15-2.045 (5)(i) for examples of items that will make a candidate petition invalid.

-&lt;sup>3 In a year of apportionment: (1) For any federal, state senate, or state representative candidate, the signatures may be obtained from any registered voter in Florida regardless of district boundaries; and (2) Any candidate for county or district office may obtain signatures from any registered voter in the county regardless of district boundaries.
-The next year of apportionment for congressional and state legislative candidates will be 2022.
-See sections 99.095(2) and 99.09651, F.S.

-□ The voter signed the petition on or after the date the candidate filed Form DS-DE 9 (appointment of campaign treasurer and designation of depository).
-The only exceptions are if the candidate is: (1) a federal candidate; or (2) a special district candidate who has not collected contributions and whose only expense is the signature verification fee or filing fee.
-Form DS-DE 9 is not valid until filed (received) and deemed complete by the qualifying officer.
+The voter signed the petition on or after the date the candidate filed Form DS-DE 9 (a campaign treasurer and designation of depository).
+The only exceptions are if the can candidate; or (2) a special district candidate who has not collected contributions and the signature verification fee or filing fee.
+Form DS-DE 9 is not valid until filed (receive complete by the qualifying officer.
 The form is not effective upon mailing.
-See Rule 1S-2.045(5)(f)5., Fla.
-Admin.
-Code

-The party affiliation listed on the petition matches the party affiliation listed on Form DS-DE 9 or if No Party Affiliation (NPA) is listed on the petition, the Form DS-DE 9 must indicate NPA.
-Note: The candidate's party affiliation as indicated in his/her registration records has no bearing on the validity of the petitions.
-The candidate's voter registration party affiliation does not become an issue until such time as he/she files qualifying documents during the qualifying period.

-The voter has not previously signed a candidate petition form (for the same candidate for the same office in the same election) that has been already verified as valid.
-An invalid one does not invalidate a previously validated one.

-The form was submitted before noon of the 28th day before the first day of qualifying for the office sought to the Supervisor of Elections of the county in which the signee is a registered voter.

-See section 104.185, Fla.
-Stat., a person who knowingly signs a candidate petition more than one time for a candidate commits a 1st degree misdemeanor.

-DE Election Administration Checklist Series - 0002 (Updated 1/2018)

-Page 2 of 2
+See Rule 15 Admin.
+Code didate is: (1) a federal whose only expense is ed) and deemed The party affiliation listed on the petition matches the party affiliation listed on Form Affiliation (NPA) is listed on the petition, the Form DS-DE 9 must indicate NPA.
+Note : affiliation as indicated in his/her registration records has no bearing on the validity of candidate's voter registration party affiliation does not become an issue until such tin qualifying documents during the qualifying period.
+The candidate's party the petitions.
+The The voter has not previously signed a candidate petition form (for the same candidate the same election) that has been already verified as valid.
+4 An invalid one does not invalidated one.
+The form was submitted before noon of the 28th day before the first day of qualifying the Supervisor of Elections of the county in which the signee is a registered voter. g for the office sought to ction $\frac{104.185}{104.185}$, Fla.
+Stat., a person who knowingly signs a candidate petition more than one time gree misdemeanor. e for a candidate commits DE Elec tion Administration Checklist Series - 0002 (Updated 1/2018) Page 2 of 2